 This Alaska trip exceeded every expectation in every way possible.
 I truly will hold a piece of it inside me forever.
 Farewell, Alaska.
 Until next time!

 This Travel Journal submitted by Nancy Shivers details her Alaska’s Western Passages cruise with AdventureSmith Explorations.
-The Westward is on our curated list of Alaska yacht charters and is perfect for a full boat charter cruise.
+The Westward, one of our small ships to Alaska, is on our curated list of Alaska yacht charters and is perfect for a full boat charter cruise.
 Read all Small Ship Cruise Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875